BaronBrown/online_status/README.md

-# online_status
-OSgrid picture and online status
+# Online Status and Profile Picture
+Online status and profile picture for OSgrid.
+Tested on version: